Fogapod/KiwiBot/README.md

 You can add bot to your guild [with](https://discordapp.com/oauth2/authorize?client_id=394793577160376320&scope=bot&permissions=8) or [without](https://discordapp.com/oauth2/authorize?client_id=394793577160376320&scope=bot&permissions=2146958583) administrator permision.

-Bot is developed by **Eugene#3778**, feel free to join development guild to ask help / questions: https://discord.gg/TNXn8R7
+Bot is developed by **Eugene#3778**.
+You can dm me any time or join development guild to ask help / questions: https://discord.gg/TNXn8R7
 Default prefix is `+`, you can also mention bot to use command.
 Use `help` command to get list of available commands.